predatorq/predatorq/README.md

 - Hi, I’m @predatorq
-- I’m interested in machine learning
+- I’m interested in machine learning and nlp.
-- I’m currently learning nlp
 - You can contact me with e-mail: wangzhch23@mail2.sysu.edu.cn

 <!---